saymonguedin/Liver-Disease-Prediction/README.md

-# Prediction and analysis of liver patient data using ml
+Prediction of liver disease with given patient data paremeters related to liver and its functioning